 |Finance and insurance||Financial adviser, consultant, accountant, bookkeeper, insurance broker|

-- You must have records to prove it.
+- You are required to have records to demonstrate this.

 - entertainment expenses